tezos-checker/checker/monolithic/docs/burrow-state-liquidations.md

   collateral_at_auction = 0
   ```

-**NOTE**: I assume that the system shall burn the kit it receives from selling the tez right away.
+**NOTE**: I assume that the system shall burn the kit it receives from selling the tez right away. **TODO**: That's not necessarily correct, see discussion here: https://github.com/tzConnectBerlin/huxian/pull/10/files/5b6e4a6d47e42a6994c4b0daf03c793082b25e2a#r518695279.

 #### Case 2B: `collateral >= creation_deposit`
 We can replenish the creation deposit, and this is the first thing we do: